Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

 If you develop a sunburn or skin reaction after relatively minor exposures to sunlight, your doctor may recommend phototesting.
 During phototesting, small areas of your skin are exposed to measured amounts of UVA and UVB light to try to reproduce the problem.
 If your skin reacts to the UV radiation, you're considered sensitive to sunlight (photosensitive).

 - AskMayoExpert.
-Sunburn (adult and pediatric).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.
+Sunburn.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.

 - Reinau D, et al. Outdoor workers' sun-related knowledge, attitudes and protective behaviours: A systematic review of cross-sectional and interventional studies.
 British Journal of Dermatology.
 2013;168:928.